chenxing-dev/roguelike/README.md

-# Abandoned City Roguelike
+# Abandoned Town Roguelike: Urban Decay

 ![Game Screenshot](screenshot.png)

-A minimalistic text-based roguelike game set in a procedurally generated abandoned city.
-Descend through 6 levels of decaying urban infrastructure, battling enemies and collecting gear to survive the depths of the forgotten city.
+A minimalistic text-based roguelike game set in a procedurally generated abandoned town.
+Descend through 6 levels of decaying urban infrastructure, battling enemies and collecting gear to survive the depths of the forgotten town.

 ## Features